 Wilderness EMT Training Programs and Requirements

 Wilderness EMT training targets both professional emergency medical responders and outdoor enthusiasts who enjoy recreational activities in remote locations.
 Professional wilderness EMTs must complete a training program that covers emergency medical response in remote locations.
 These programs generally certify the graduate at the Basic EMT (EMT-B) level in addition to the wilderness EMT certification, and require a current basic life support and CPR certification.
 Individuals may also seek wilderness EMT training to support outdoor hobbies such as skiing, hiking, rock climbing or rafting.
 More limited training programs for this audience teach wilderness first aid and basic life support.
 To enroll in a wilderness EMT training program one must be at least 18 years old and pass a tuberculosis (TB) test.

-Wilderness Search and Rescue Medicine
+Wilderness Search and Rescue Medicine Certificate

 Wilderness EMT (WEMT) training consists of a 4-week long program, ranging from 170 to 185 hours and culminating in an exam.
 Skills covered in the program include trauma assessment and treatment, airway obstruction, spine management, toxins and allergic reactions, pharmacology, emergency childbirth, and treatment for bone injuries.
 Some common course topics in these programs include:

 This 5-day course focuses upon remote medicine techniques and wilderness protocols, preparing practicing emergency medical technicians to administer remote medicine without system support.
 Lectures, practical training and rescue simulations make up the program.
 Successful completion leads to an upgrade from an EMT-B to a W-EMT certification.
 Some course topics might include:

 State requirements differ, but graduates of wilderness EMT courses are normally certified for 2-3 years.
 Continuing education credits are required in order to recertify.
 Standard EMT certification at the national and state levels may be maintained separately.